 Figure 3.
-The share of EV sales in different countries in the year 2022 a social system.
-The theory identifies different groups of people according to their willingness to adopt an innovation.
-The procedure for diffusion involves several stages, and individuals within a population can be classified into categories based on their adoption behavior the Figure 4 explains the different stages in DOI (Rogers, 2001; Libai et al., 2009; Rogers et al., 2014).
+The share of EV sales in different countries in the year 2022 groups of people according to their willingness to adopt an innovation.
+The procedure for diffusion involves several stages, and individuals within a population can be classified into categories based on their adoption behavior.
+The Figure 4 explains the different stages in DOI (Rogers, 2001; Libai et al., 2009; Rogers et al., 2014).